Is Your Dog an Optimist?

 One of the biggest areas of challenge for pet owners and trainers is dealing with dogs who are fearful, anxious or aggressive.
 It is very common for me to meet with a client or talk to another trainer and hear about how unchangeable these kind of problems are, especially when aggression is clearly a result of fear or anxiety.
-I often hear people talk about success in terms of relatively small changes over fairly long periods of time, such as 6 months to several years and these “improvements” tend to only be toward well known people such as “Well, Princess has really gotten a lot better with everyone in the house and she’s even coming around some with my mother in law” but don’t seem to affect new people, places or events.
+I often hear people talk about success in terms of relatively small changes over fairly long periods of time, such as 6 months to several years and these “improvements” tend to only be toward well known people.
+It’s not uncommon to hear such comments as, “Well, Princess has really gotten a lot better with everyone in the house and she’s even coming around some with my mother in law” but the changes don’t seem to affect new people, places or events.

 Now imagine this kind of thing going on ALL day, EVERY day.
 That’s how life is for many dogs living with fear and anxiety.
-And even worse they owners often look at their quaking dog and say, “She’s ok, she’s just a little nervous but she’ll get over it once you’ve been here awhile”.
-Not really the most empathetic response.
+And even worse, the owners often look at their quaking dog and say, “She’s ok, she’s just a little nervous but she’ll get over it once you’ve been here awhile” – not really the most empathetic response.

-The answer is actually fairly simple and straightforward, at least as to the overarching concept, you have to teach the dog to be an optimist, to expect good things from situation, including totally new situations or people to which the dog has no previous exposure!
+The answer is actually fairly simple and straightforward, at least as to the overarching concept.
+One has to teach the dog to be an optimist, to expect good things from situation, including totally new situations or people to which the dog has no previous exposure!

 The typical answer we’re given to what a dog like this needs is “socialization”.
 S/he needs to be socialized more.
 What does that mean?
 In typical use what is meant is really just “exposure”.
-You are being told that you dog needs to be exposed to more of the stimuli that it has a problem with.
-I often refer to this idea as alligator swimming lessons.
+You are being told that your dog needs to be exposed to more of the stimuli that it has a problem with.
+I often refer to this idea as “alligator swimming lessons”.

-This could be true even if in fact there were no alligators at all and you just imagined they were there.
+This could be true even if, in fact, there were no alligators at all and you just imagined that there were.
 It may well be that the boat owner knew full well there were no alligators at all and wanted to show you that swimming was safe.
 He may even have tried to tell you, in a language that you didn’t understand or were just too afraid to panicked to listen to, that not only were there no alligators in this lagoon but also that the water was shallow enough that you could stand in it and that you didn’t have to get to the dock to be safe but just that it was a nice place to relax and sun yourself after a swim.

 So why would this be different with the dog?
-Why would Rover all of a sudden decide that something s/he really didn’t like was all of sudden (or gradually) actually good and enjoyable?
-And of course that brings up a really important point, the best you could reasonably expect from this kind of repeated exposure in most cases is acceptance, not that the animal would actually come to like the stimulus, just as would probably not come to like that food or music that was repeatedly forced on you, at best you might just learn to tolerate it.
+Why would Rover all of a sudden decide that something he really didn’t like was all of sudden (or gradually) actually good and enjoyable?
+And of course that brings up a really important point – the best you could reasonably expect from this kind of repeated exposure, in most cases, is acceptance, not that the animal would actually come to like the stimulus.
+Similarly, you would probably not come to like that food or music that was repeatedly forced on you – at best you might just learn to tolerate it.

 To do this the dog must move from pessimism to optimism.
 The dog must get to where it expects good outcomes, even in new situations with things or people to which it has not yet been exposed.
 That means it can’t only be good with something because it has seen that thing or that person or that dog many times but we must develop a way to communicate to the dog that something good is about to happen and that there will be a safe and desirable (from the dog’s perspective) outcome of the new encounter.

 It turns out this work can be done surprisingly quickly when done correctly and the dog can move forward quite rapidly.
-The most exciting part for me is when we see a dog encounter a totally new challenge but through communication with the owner and trust in the process engage it in a completely optimistic way, fully expecting a pleasant and rewarding outcome.
+The most exciting part for me is when I see a dog encounter a totally new challenge but through communication with the owner and trust in the process, engage it in a completely optimistic way, fully expecting a pleasant and rewarding outcome.